-Now that you have been refused a study permit, it can be very difficult to get approval on a subsequent application, even if the new application has been much better prepared.
-The reason for this is that Canada is using artificial intelligence to help with decision-making in several of its offices.
+Still, it can be very difficult to convince a visa officer to approve a second application, even though the new application is much better prepared.
+The reason for this is that Canada immigration is using artificial intelligence to help with decision-making for temporary visa applications in several of its offices.
 There is a box on the application form that you must check to report if you have had a refusal before.
-In some visa posts, when a refusal is declared on the application form, it seems that another refusal is issued automatically.
-In those situations, it’s doubtful that an actual person ever looks at the file and so no one will be alert to the fact that you have done a much better job of preparing your subsequent application.
-The more refusals you collect, the more difficult it becomes to obtain an eventual approval – no matter what you do.
-For that reason, it’s extremely important that your first study permit application is prepared as comprehensively as possible.
+In some visa posts, when a refusal is issued once, it seems that another refusal is issued automatically when you re-apply.
+In those situations, it’s doubtful that an actual visa officer ever looks at the file and so no one will be alert to the fact that you have done a much better job of preparing your subsequent application.
+The more Canadian student visa refusals you collect, the more difficult it becomes to obtain an eventual approval – no matter what you do.
+(This is the reason it is so important that your first study permit application is prepared as comprehensively as possible).

-Can I Appeal Study Permit Refusal?
+Can I Appeal a Study Permit Refusal?

-Judicial Review is the only recourse available to an individual who cannot obtain approval by making an application to the relevant visa post.
-The process of requesting a Judicial review is expensive – it can cost between $1000-$10,000 CAD depending on how far into the process you need to proceed until the matter is settled.
+Judicial Review is the only recourse available to an individual who cannot obtain approval of their application from the visa officers.
+However, the process of requesting a Judicial Review is expensive – it can cost between $1000-$10,000 CAD depending on how far into the process you need to proceed until the matter is settled.
 It is also time-consuming and can take up to 12 months until you receive a decision.

 How to Prepare a Canadian Immigration Application for Possible Judicial Review?

 Obviously, you want to meet with someone whom you are certain has your best interests at heart – reading Google Reviews from past clients might be a good place to start.
-Here’s the secret – in most law firms, each lawyer has to meet a certain number of billable hours each month.
-As each month comes to an end, there is enormous pressure to take on files to meet those requirements.
-Sadly, I have seen a lot of cases that did not stand a chance of being overturned by Judicial Review, yet the client spent thousands and waited for months to receive an outcome that was obvious from the start.
-Hence, my recommendation is that you talk to an experienced Immigration Consultant as your first step in exploring the possibility of Judicial Review.
-A consultant cannot take your case to federal court, so there is no financial incentive for them to encourage you to do so unnecessarily.
-But ensure that you ask about the consultant’s experience in this area, as not everyone has the needed experience to provide wise counsel in this area.
+You may not be aware, but in many law firms, each lawyer has to meet a certain number of billable hours each month.
+As each month comes to an end, there can be a strong incentive to take on files to meet those requirements.
+Sadly, I have seen many Canada student visa refusals that, in my view, did not stand a chance of being overturned by Judicial Review as the case was not strong enough, yet the client spent thousands and waited for months to receive a court outcome that was negative.
+Hence, my recommendation is that you talk to an experienced Immigration Consultant as your first step in exploring the possibility of a stronger application which, if refused, would lead to a stronger Judicial Review.
+A consultant cannot take your Canada student visa refusal to federal court, so there is no financial incentive for them to encourage you to do so unnecessarily.
+But ensure that you ask about the consultant’s experience with this, as not everyone has the necessary experience to provide wise counsel in this area.